usnistgov/pycdcs/README.md

 # Python CDCS REST API client

-This is a base Python package for accessing instances of the NIST Configurable Data Curation System (CDCS) databases, versions 2+.
+This is a base Python package for accessing instances of the NIST Configurable Data Curation System (CDCS) databases, versions 2.X.X and 3.X.X.
 It defines a Python CDCS class that streamlines REST calls to a database by

 - Taking access settings once (username, password, etc) and saving them for subsequent REST calls.
 - Defining methods that wrap around REST calls to interact with the database in a more Pythonic way.